 A French military comet who blazed across the Thirty Years' War, his daring command for Marshal Turenne cut short by a fatal siege.

-François-Marie de Broglie was a scion of a family that would become synonymous with French military and scientific genius, but he carved his own path in the mid-17th century's brutal continental conflict.
-As a lieutenant-general, he fought under the legendary Marshal Turenne, demonstrating a boldness and tactical skill that marked him for higher command.
-His career, however, was defined by the relentless grind of siege warfare, the dominant military art of his age.
-The siege of Valencia in 1656, a campaign to secure the Catalan frontier for France, proved to be his final act.
+François-Marie, comte de Broglie fought as a lieutenant-general under Marshal Turenne in the mid-17th century's brutal continental conflict.
+He demonstrated boldness and tactical skill in siege warfare, the dominant military art of his age.
+The siege of Valencia in 1656, a campaign to secure the Catalan frontier for France, proved his final act.
 He was mortally wounded during the operations, his promise extinguished just as his family's long ascent into the French aristocracy was beginning.
-His death cemented the Broglie name in the annals of martial sacrifice.
+His death marked the Broglie name in annals of martial sacrifice.
+A scion of a family that would become synonymous with French military and scientific genius, he carved his own path in relentless grind of conflict.

 The biggest hits of 1611